slaubi/the-fast-track/7.4/en/22-encore.rst

     :align: center
     :figclass: with-browser

-For production, Platform.sh automatically detects that you are using Encore and compiles the assets for you during the build phase.
+For production, Upsun automatically detects that you are using Encore and compiles the assets for you during the build phase.

 .. sidebar:: Going Further